codeninja7/tpol/wp-content/plugins/mailchimp/readme.txt

 Added support for multiple interest groups, field formatting based on type and date picker.

 == Changelog ==

+= 1.2.13 =
+* Fixed bug preventing address fields from submitting correctly.

+= 1.2.12 =
+* Update spanish language files (es_ES and es_MX)

 = 1.2.9 =
 * Fixed bug where multiple checkbox type interest groups were returning an invalid error
-* Fixed but where assets were not enqueueing properly if the plugin directory was not set to 'mailchimp'.
+* Fixed bug where assets were not enqueueing properly if the plugin directory was not set to 'mailchimp'.
 Now supports any directory name.

 = 1.2.8 =
 * Fixed bug where entire phone numbers were only being deposited in the area code portion